frsantosp/DeepFairRank/README.md

-# {Mitigating Perception of Bias in Peer-Review Recommendation
+# Mitigating Perception of Bias in Peer-Review Recommendation
 This repository provides a reference implementation of the experiment result related to "{Mitigating Perception of Bias in Peer-Review Recommendation" paper.

 python packages requriments: